 "There's no more beautiful city in the world, provided it's seen by night and at a distance." - Roman Polanski

-I was born in Los Angeles and spent my first three years in the hills of South Pasadena.
-My family left for Austin, Texas when I was three and since that shift in scenery and culture, I have retained an unshakable inner landscape of the city – the man-made elements and geometries of the city, the natural aspects of its geography, and how all of that together is perceived.
+I was born in Los Angeles and spent my first three years in the lush hills of South Pasadena.
+My family left for Austin, Texas soon thereafter and since that shift in scenery and culture, I have retained an unshakable inner landscape of the city – it’s man-made elements and geometries, the natural aspects of its geography, and how all of this together is perceived.

-Through all of this, I am noticing many beautiful arcs of personal and collective memory - in and of this city - and how these seemingly disparate lines, moving like waves of sine and cosine, have their moments of connection.
+I am also noticing many beautiful arcs of personal and collective memory — in and of this city — and how these seemingly disparate lines, moving like waves of sine and cosine, have their moments of connection.

-I am beginning to understand reasons behind certain life trajectories, but also to witness the symbiotic (and influential) relationship of memory and perception, and how this contributes to the dreams, imagination and reality of an individual.
+Throughout this process, I have begun to understand certain life trajectories, and also to witness the symbiotic (and influential) relationship of memory and perception, and how this contributes to the dreams, imagination and reality of an individual.

 images> Carole Ballew: (L) given to me in 2020 from Jerylie, a family friend / (R) from my mom's photo collection

 The colorful backdrop to this project is a tapestry of stories filled with young artists (my mother was a sculptor/ceramicist and my father a rock musician), their connections, and the Los Angeles creative scene of the late 1960’s and early ‘70’s.

-This project is a work in progress.
-I will update the site as the project evolves.
+This project is a work in progress and I will update the site as the work evolves.